GCJOJO/DungeonEditor/README.md

 Then download Unreal Engine 4 source and build it : [Tutorial on how to build Unreal Engine 4 from the source code](https://github.com/EpicGames/UnrealEngine#getting-up-and-running)

+Then launch the .uproject file and create !

 # Launch game from Standalone.bat
   -First you will need to change "F:\UnrealEngine\Engine\Binaries\Win64\UE4Editor.exe" in Standalone.bat by you UE4Editor.exe location\
   -Then you will need to change "D:\DungeonEditor\DungeonEditor.uproject" in Standalone.bat by the .uproject file location\